The Fed’s priorities should be spurring full employment and creating space for healthy wage growth.

 - In the longer run, the Fed should use regulatory powers and not higher interest rates as the primary tool to rein in the speculative excess that leads to disastrous bubbles.

 There is still substantial slack in today’s economy and labor market, slack that Fed policy can help reduce.

 - The employment-to-population ratio of prime-age adults has recovered less than half of the decline from the pre–Great Recession labor market peak—and has been flat for the last four months.

 - We still have a huge jobs hole: Employment is still 3 million below what is needed to return to the labor market health that prevailed in December 2007.

 - This labor market slack is due to a continued shortfall of aggregate demand.
-GDP in 2013 still fell 4.5 percent below estimates of potential GDP, and even this “output gap” is one that has improved in recent years not because of strong real-world economic growth, but simply because estimates of potential GDP have been marked down, essentially defining “economic recovery” downward.
+GDP in 2014 still fell more than 2 percent below estimates of potential GDP, and even this “output gap” is one that has improved in recent years not because of strong real-world economic growth, but simply because estimates of potential GDP have been marked down, essentially defining “economic recovery” downward.

 - When there is such slack in the economy, workers with fewer formal educational credentials, minority workers, and non–college-educated workers are hardest hit.
 For instance, roughly one in five blacks and one in six Hispanics are currently unemployed or underemployed.
 Similarly about one in six workers with only a high school degree are unemployed or underemployed.